microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 Development tools should consider adding support for transitioning from the current syntax to the proposed syntax, such as a code action in IDEs.

+We may consider adding telemetry to learn how the new non-block `use` and `borrow` statements are used in comparison to the block forms.
+This data could be used to determine how to modify the block form in the future if needed.

 ## Related Mechanisms

 This proposal relies on the existing qubit management functionality that is already a core feature of Q#.